-9The large number of observations together with the two-way clustering implies a very high computational demand of this regression, which makes it infeasible to run this regression on standard personal computers.
-We thank Baden-Württemberg High Performance Computing (bwHPC) for support of our project.
+&lt;sup>12The large number of observations together with the two-way clustering implies a very high computational demand of this regression, which makes it infeasible to run this regression on standard personal computers.
+We thank Baden-Württemberg High Performance Computing (bwHPC) for its support of our project.